 After the game, take a few minutes to recap what happened.

-Ask the viewers in the chat room about favorite parts of that stream.
+Ask the viewers in the chat room about their favorite parts of that stream.

 Go over all the comments and create a short clip with the best moments or funny bloopers for social media and Twitch Dashboard.